-4 Click OK.

-Flash creates a new ActionScript 3.0 file with all the specified settings.

-5 Choose File > Save.
-Name the file 01_workingcopy.fla, and from the Format/Save as Type pull-down menu choose Flash CS6 document (.fla).
+- 4 Click OK. - Flash creates a new ActionScript 3.0 file with all the specified settings. - 5 Choose File > Save.
+Name the file 01 workingcopy.fla, and from the File Format/Save as type pull-down menu, choose Flash document (.fla).
 Save it in the 01Start folder.
 Saving your file right away is a good working habit that ensures your work won't be lost if the application or your computer crashes.
-You should always save your Flash file with the extension .fla to identify it as the Flash source file.
+You should always save your Flash file with the extension .fla (or .xfl if you save it as a Flash Uncompressed Document) to identify it as the Flash source file.